neskweek/LightSaberOS/README.md

 If you want to add a soundfont, create a new folder (named 004 for instance), put your soundfiles in it (__don't put gaps in numbering files__) and take a look at SoundFont.h file

-## License:

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/]http://creativecommons.org/licenses/by-nc-sa/4.0/ .

 ## Notes :